|Back to Back Issues Page|

 Getting the whole story: this issue’s reading/listening practice:

-and this is the talk on the 1918 flu and its implications for today if you want more information.
+This is the talk on the 1918 flu and its implications if you want more information.

 The prefix 'trans-' means across or through.
 The list belwo gives some of the most common English words beginning with trans-, along with an idea of their meaning based on their roots.
 (Most of these roots are discussed in EnglishHints.com, either in 50 Word Roots from Latin, Important Latin Roots, or The Latin Root Ponere.)